Optimal Trading with a Trailing Stop: Introduction

 In general, a trailing stop can be defined as the first time when the asset price $X$ drops below $f(\ol{X})$, where $\ol{X}$ is the running maximum process of $X$, and $f$ is an increasing function such that $f(x)<x$ for all $x$ in the support of $X$.
 In applied probability literature, such a stopping time is related to the drawdown process and its first passage time.
 We refer to \cite{Lehoczky77}, \cite{ZhangAAP15}, and \cite{ZhanHadj12}, for a partial list of studies on drawdowns under linear diffusions.
-Moreover, the optimality of trailing stops in exercising Russian options and detecting abrupt changes can be found in \cite{shepp-shiryaev} and \cite{ZhanRodoHadj15}, respectively.
+Moreover, the optimality of trailing stops in exercising (generalized) Russian options and detecting abrupt changes can be found in \cite{shepp-shiryaev}, \cite{Egami_Oryu_FS17} and \cite{Zhang2015}, respectively

 Despite being commonly used by practitioners, trailing stops have been scarcely studied in the mathematical finance literature.
 We trace back to \cite{Glynn1995}, who studied the expected discounted reward at a trailing stop under a discrete-time random walk or a geometric Brownian motion (GBM) model, and found that it would be optimal to never use the trailing stop if the stock followed a GBM with a positive drift.
 In contrast, our study is conducted in a more general linear diffusion framework, and provides concrete illustrative example on how to the use of a trailing stop will affect the optimal timing to sell an asset under the exponential Ornstein-Uhlenbeck model.
-In a random walk model, \cite{WarbZhang06} performed a probabilistic analysis of a variant of trailing stop. \cite{YinZhangZhuang10} implemented a stochastic approximation scheme to determine the optimal percentage trailing stop level that maximizes the expected discounted simple return from liquidation.
-The recent study by \cite{ImkellerRogers14} compared the performance of a number of trading rules with fixed and trailing stops under an arithmetic Brownian motion model.
-Compared to these works, we tackle the trading problem from an optimal stopping perspective, and rigorously derive the optimal trading strategy.
-Mathematically, we introduce a new optimal double stopping problem subject to a stopping time constraint induced by the trailing stop.
-Our method of solution applies to a general linear diffusion framework, and our analytical results are amenable to computation of the value function and optimal timing strategies (see Section \ref{sec:xou}).
+In a random walk model, \cite{Warburton2006} performed a probabilistic analysis of a variant of trailing stop. \cite{Yin2010} implemented a stochastic approximation scheme to determine the optimal percentage trailing stop level that maximizes the expected discounted simple return from liquidation.
+The recent study by \cite{Imkeller2014} compared the performance of a number of trading rules with fixed and trailing stops under an arithmetic Brownian motion model.